 The first security alarm systems date back to the 1850s and have been evolving ever since; each year, they add something newer, faster, and smarter.
 At present, we are at the dawn of security surveillance.
 Let’s find how does Surveillance and Security Systems Work.

-A home security system keeps your home safe whenever you are away, and the same goes for businesses.
+A home surveillance camera system keeps your home safe whenever you are away, and the same goes for businesses.
 Security is fundamental to the success of any business, and that’s why companies are investing lots of resources to develop foolproof security systems.

 And probably you plan to do the same.
 Well, that’s the reason you landed on this page in the first place.
 Whether you run a small business or a large one, a sound security system is a must.

-While discussing security surveillance solutions, the first question is security versus surveillance.
+While discussing Surveillance and Security Systems Work, the first question is security vs surveillance.
 What’s the difference between the two?
 Or are they merely one and the same?
 Let’s find it out first.

 Surveillance, derived from the French verb “to watch over,” is an act of watching someone or something (home, business, etc.) to detect and prevent unauthorized access to a secured area.